YCanC/MovieListApp/README.md

 searchBar : Is the function that making search

 pageNumber : Variable specifying how many pages to fetch and view from the remote server

+# Unit Tests
+testServerResponse : is the function checking server response with router (from network layer) generated url.